jennielees/full-stack/_posts/2014-08-02-inside-the-filing-cabinet.md

 j_position = uppers.find('J')
 ```

+You might need to rename some of the things here to make it work with the variables you are using, like `name`.

 What do you think `find` does?
 Why is `j_position` 9 and not 10?

 **Discussion:** We'll discuss strings, and talk about what "import" means.